 What are assisted living facilities?

-Assisted living facilities are regulated at the state level; oversight
+Assisted living facilities are regulated at the state level; oversight is often inadequate.

 Recent documentary reports negligent care at assisted living facilities.

 A recent “Frontline” documentary entitled, “Life and Death in Assisted Living” reveals that residents of assisted living facilities may be suffering as a result of states’ failure to establish and enforce adequate regulations.
 The documentary explores living conditions and the standard of care at Emeritus, the largest assisted living chain in the United States.
 Emeritus has facilities throughout the country, including locations in Georgia, Florida, and California.

 Based on the investigation, assisted living facilities often fail to hire enough sufficiently trained staff to deal with the needs of their residents.
 For example, many assisted living facilities do not have a full time nurse on staff.
 In addition, assisted living facilities will often take on residents who require greater medical attention than they are capable of providing so they can remain profitable.
 The average resident at an assisted living facility is in their 80s and suffers from multiple health issues.
 Cognitive loss is frequently an issue among residents of assisted living facilities.